-KidsCan is a Kiwi charity offering practical hands-on assistance to help more than 48,000 disadvantaged children in 341 low-decile schools across the country.
+KidsCan is a Kiwi charity offering practical hands-on assistance to help thousands of disadvantaged children in 388 low-decile schools across the country.

 Meridian’s teamed up with Living Legends to plant trees in your community.
 Together we aim to plant 170,000 before the end of 2015, dedicated to local rugby legends.

 Living Legends is a joint venture of Project Crimson and The Tindall Foundation, with Meridian and the Department of Conservation as major sponsors.